-Compulsory Reinvestment of Income Distribution cum capital withdrawal:
+Compulsory Reinvestment of Income distribution cum Capital Withdrawal:

-In order to reduce the expenses of the scheme and also for the convenience of the investors ,the income distribution cum capital withdrawal shall be compulsorily reinvested (for investors of non-electronic mode) within the scheme at the applicable ex-dividend NAV if income distribution cum capital withdrawal amount is Rs.100 or less , in the same option of the respective plans of the scheme at the ex- dividend rate.
+In order to reduce the expenses of the scheme and also for the convenience of the investors/- ,the income distribution cum capital withdrawal shall be compulsorily reinvested(for investors of non-electronic mode) within the scheme at the applicable ex-dividend NAV if the payout amount is Rs.100/- in the same option of the respective plans of the scheme at the ex-dividend rate.

-Investor shall note that when units are sold, and sale price (NAV) is higher than face value of the unit, a portion of sale price that represents realized gains shall be credited to an Equalization Reserve Account and which can be used to pay income distribution.
-Hence income distribution amounts can be distributed out of investors capital (Equalization Reserve), which is part of sale price that represents realized gains.
+Investor shall note that when units are sold, and sale price (NAV) is higher than face value of the unit, a portion of sale price that represents realized gains shall be credited to an Equalization Reserve Account and which can be used to pay income distribution cum capital withdrawal.
+Hence payout amounts can be distributed out of investors capital (Equalization Reserve), which is part of sale price that represents realized gains.

-Please note that the income distribution cum capital withdrawal amount shall be distributed at the discretion of the Trustees subject to the availability of distributable surplus.
+Please note that the income distribution cum capital withdrawal shall be distributed at the discretion of the Trustees subject to availability of distributable surplus.

-Investors subscribing under Direct Plan of a Scheme will have to indicate "Direct Plan" against the scheme name in the application form e.g. "Tata Floating Rate Fund".
+Investors subscribing under Direct Plan of a Scheme will have to indicate "Direct Plan" against the scheme name in the application form e.g. "TATA CRISIL-IBX GILT INDEX - APRIL 2026 INDEX FUND"

-Default Option: Investor should appropriately tick the 'option' Growth or Payout of Income Distribution cum capital withdrawal option , Reinvestment of Income Distribution cum capital withdrawal option in the application form while investing in the Scheme.
-If no option is mentioned / indicated in the application form by the investor then the units will, by default, be allotted under the Direct Plan- Growth Option.
-If no income distribution cum capital withdrawal IDCW)I sub-option is mentioned / indicated in the application form by the investor then the units will, by default, be allotted under the Monthly Reinvestment of Income Distribution cum capital withdrawal option(IDCW-Monthly Reinvestment).
+Default Option: Investor should appropriately tick the 'option' (Growth or Income distribution cum capital withdrawal) in the application form while investing in the Scheme.
+If no option is mentioned / indicated in the application form by the investor then the units will, by default, be allotted under the Direct Plan-Growth Option.
+If no sub-option for Income distribution cum capital withdrawal option is mentioned / indicated in the application form by the investor then the units will, by default, be allotted under the Reinvestment of Income Distribution cum capital withdrawal option.